 What are your pregnancy options?

-Abortion: Have a legal abortion (termination of pregnancy).
+Abortion: Have an abortion (termination of pregnancy).

 Adoption: Carry the pregnancy to term and place the baby for adoption.